uncharted-causemos/slow-tortoise/README.md

 # Dojo to Causemos data pipeline

 ## Setup
+### Python Version
+The pipeline is tested and deployed with **Python 3.8.5**.
+While small differences to the patch version should work there are some dependencies with known issues on versions other than 3.8.*.

+### Environment
 From a suitable virtual environment (venv, conda, etc.), dependencies for local development can be installed by running
 ```
 pip install -e .